semuconsulting/PyGPSClient/README.md

 1. Message Rate panel (CFG-MSG) sets message rates per port for UBX and NMEA messages.
 Message rate is relative to navigation solution frequency e.g. a message rate of '4' means 'every 4th navigation solution' (higher = less frequent).
 1. Generic configuration panel (CFG-*) providing structured updates for a range of legacy CFG- configuration commands for pre-Generation 9+ devices.
 Note: 'X' (byte) type attributes can be entered as integers or hexadecimal strings e.g. 522125312 or 0x1f1f0000.
 1. Configuration Interface widget (CFG-VALSET, CFG-VALDEL and CFG-VALGET) queries and sets configuration for [Generation 9+ devices](https://github.com/semuconsulting/pyubx2#configinterface) e.g. NEO-M9, ZED-F9P, etc.
-1. Preset Commands widget supports a variety of preset and user-defined commands - see [user defined presets](#userdefined)
+1. Preset Commands widget supports a variety of preset and user-defined commands - see [user defined presets](#userdefined).
+The port checkboxes (USB, UART1, etc.) determine which device port(s) any preset message rate commands apply to (_assuming the selected ports are physically implemented on the device_).
+The selected port(s) may be saved as configuration parameter `defaultport_s` e.g. "USB,UART1".

 An icon to the right of each 'SEND'
 ![send icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-arrow-12-24.png?raw=true) button indicates the confirmation status of the configuration command;